 I am a Ph.D student in Security Engineering at University College London (UCL) under the supervision of Prof. George Danezis and Prof. Jens Groth.
-I hold a master degree in Electrical Engineering from Catholic University of Louvain (UCLouvain), a master degree in Elektrotechnik und Informationstechnik from Karlsruhe Institute of Technologies (KIT), and a third master degree in Information Security from University College London (UCL).
+I hold a master degree in Electrical Engineering from the Catholic University of Louvain (UCLouvain), a master degree in Elektrotechnik und Informationstechnik from the Karlsruhe Institute of Technologies (KIT), and a third master degree in Information Security from University College London (UCL).

 My research interests are in privacy enhancing technologies, distributed ledgers, and FPGA-based security applications.
 I have a special interest in privacy-preserving machine learning and hardware accelerators for IoT security.
 In the past, I worked on numerical calculations and simulations for physics-related problems (plasma physics, category theory, symmetry groups).
 My research is funded by EU.